alexdonh/react-native-fast-base64/README.md

 # react-native-fast-base64

-"Just another native implementaion of Base64 in C++ for React Native"
+Just another native implementation of Base64 in C++ for React-Native.
+Inspired and enhanced from @craftzdog/eact-native-quick-base64

 ## Installation